Miracle Beach Provincial Park – Comox Valley, BC

-The summer of 2019 Blair and I had our first 2 week road trip to the northern portion of Vancouver Island.
+Miracle Beach Provincial Park – The summer of 2019 Blair and I had our first 2 week road trip to the northern portion of Vancouver Island.
 We intended to arrive in Nanaimo and head north to the more remote areas of the island.
 Of course, BC Ferries had other plans and landed us in Victoria due to cancellations and other unfortunate events, but that’s another story.
-After our rough start, and a much longer drive, we arrived at Miracle Beach.
+After a rough start and a much longer drive, we arrived at Miracle Beach.

 We chose this campground for a few reasons:

 - Its endless sandy beach and world famous beach combing.

 - Its proximity to Campbell River and the expected fresh seafood that comes with the area.

 - Its central location to several hikes in the area.

 During our stay we wanted to spend time in Campbell River, a day on the beach and a couple of days hiking.

 Day 1 – We headed to Ripple Rock Canyon to complete a morning hike.
 The history of this location is very interesting and we were advised to read up on it before visiting the site.
 It was a beautiful day and the views were spectacular.
 On the way back we stopped in Campbell River for lunch on the seawall and a walk to the docks.
 Here we stopped at Crabby Bob’s and picked up some fresh halibut for dinner before returning to our campground.

 Day 2 – We drove to end of Strathcona Park to complete Baby Bedwell Hike.
 It was a 2-hour drive, partly on gravel road, and then a 3-hour hike – in and out.
 It is a challenging hike but worth it.
 The views were amazing and other than the torrential downpour on the way home, it was a great day.